Heading to Europe for the Christmas holidays? Visiting Christmas markets in Europe is a must!

 And at last, there is an ice skating rink that will also be a great way of lightening up the evening.
 One of the best Christmas markets in Europe for families!

-Markt der Engel is another Christmas market in Budapest adorned in hundreds of lights.
+Markt der Engel is another Christmas market in Germany adorned in hundreds of lights.
 If you catch a glimpse of it from far away, you’ll see that it looks no less than a bunch of stars twinkling and sparkling!

 Cologne Christmas Market dates: November 25th to December 22nd